 Another way to cope with grief is to remember to take care of yourself physically and mentally, according to HelpGuide.

 Connecting with remaining friends and loved ones can provide you with an outlet for expressing your feelings and for finding ways to remember or celebrate the one you lost.

 Getting enough sleep, exercising regularly, and eating a healthy diet after a loss can also help you avoid the physical side effects of grief.

 If you are going through the grieving process and you have children, things can become more complicated.
 You might not want your kids to see you crying, as you want to avoid upsetting them or because you want to put on a facade of strength.

-But the UK's National Health Service advises letting your children see your emotions.
-If they see you crying, they will realize that it is OK to feel sadness and to express that feeling.
+But the UK’s National Health Service advises letting your children see your emotions.
+If they see you crying, they will realise that it is OK to feel sadness and to express that feeling.

 Things can be tricky if the loss you are experiencing has to do with the breakdown of your relationship with your partner, or the children’s other parents.
 Never blame your kids for the breakup of your relationship.
 Make sure they understand that they aren’t at fault.